wohnjayne/eda-suite/README.md

 [5] Vincent, P.; Larochelle, H.; Bengio, Y. & Manzagol, P.-A. Extracting and Composing Robust Features with Denoising Autoencoders Proceedings of the 25th international conference on Machine learning, 2008, 1096-1103

 [6] Salakhutdinov, R. & Hinton, G. E. A Better Way to Pretrain Deep Boltzmann Machines Advances in Neural Information Processing Systems, 2012, 2447-2455

+[7] Goodfellow, Ian and Pouget-Abadie, Jean and Mirza, Mehdi and Xu, Bing and Warde-Farley, David and Ozair, Sherjil and Courville, Aaron and Bengio, Yoshua; Generative Adversarial Nets; In: Advances in Neural Information Processing Systems (NIPS 2014), 2672-2680